Berberray History, Family Crest & Coats of Arms

 Early Origins of the Berberray family

-The surname Berberray was first found in Leicestershire
+The surname Berberray was first found in Leicestershire, where they held a family seat from ancient times.

 Early History of the Berberray family